npisolkar/CommunityShelf/README.md

 # CommunityShelf
-Web application; facilitates borrowing useful goods to people in your community
+Web application; prototype for catalogingthings that people own in  your community

 ### Stored procedures:
 CREATE PROCEDURE `GetUserIdByUsername`( IN input_username VARCHAR(255), OUT output_userId INT)